jahlen/Planetzine/README.md

 Note that to support Azure Traffic Manager, you must select at least Sku S1.

-### Test locally
+### Develop and test locally
-* Create the necessary services in Azure (either manually or by clicking the "Deploy to Azure" button above:
-  * Azure Cosmos DB account
+* Create an Azure Cosmos DB account in Azure (or use the Azure Cosmos DB Emulator).
+Select the SQL API.
-  * One or more Azure Web Apps
-  * Azure Traffic Manager
-* Edit **Web.config**
+* Download the source code and open in Visual Studio.
+Edit **Web.config**.
-  * **EndpointURL** and **AuthKey** must be changed to point to your own account
+  * **EndpointURL** and **AuthKey** must be changed to point to your Azure Cosmos DB account
   * The remaining parameters can optionally be changed, but their default values should work.

-You can run the web app locally in Visual Studio.
-You can also replace the Azure Cosmos DB account with the Azure Cosmos DB emulator.
+You can create an Azure Cosmos DB account for free [here](https://azure.microsoft.com/en-us/try/cosmosdb/).

 ## More reading